Our Traditional Style William Baptism Gown for Baby Boys!

 Beginning around 900 years ago the life of embroidery on fabric took shape.
 What started out as artisan intricate artwork on fabric soon became the mark of wealth.
 It quickly gained favor among the majority and remains sought-after today.

 In 1820, white embroidery on a white backdrop came to mean fresh-purity and youth.
 We wanted to bring this same feel to our Arianne Christening Dress.
 This is where the elaborate details of the skirt come in.
 Ornate daisies of varying sizes adorn the skirt in the form of exquisite needlepoint.
 White embroidery on white satin provide princess type quality.
 In addition, this historic artisan technique offers touch-ably pleasing textile.
 Finally, graceful scallops make up the hem for a feminine finish.
 All-in-all, every skirt element combines for a simple, beautiful, time-less dress.

 This heirloom worthy gown could easily be a link from your little one to future generations.

-These bracelets are made of fresh water pearls, a sterling silver closure and made right here in the USA.
+These bracelets are made of freshwater pearls, and a sterling silver closure, and are made right here in the USA.
 If you have more than one little princess, you have the option to order more to go on everyone’s wrists.
 If this darling gift is for a Christening or Baptism we offer the ability to attach a cross charm as well.
 Mom and Daughter Pearl Bracelet Sets are a great start to traditions as well as one to begin even if they are not so little.

 Holidays are a great time to get everyone together and share in family traditions.
 We love to hear how different families celebrate.
 So, today we’re sharing some family Easter traditions from a few local moms.